 Multiple factors such as genetics, thyroid disorders, diabetes, STI, medications, stress, and improper hair care practices can lead to hair breakage, hair damage, and hair shedding on the legs.
 While both women and men lose leg hair, studies suggest it is more prevalent in men.
 If you start losing large chunks of hair on your leg, consult your doctor immediately.

 Once the cause behind the hair loss is determined, your doctor may change the medication dosage or prescribe over-the-counter medications to treat hair loss.
 Finally, do not make any changes in your lifestyle without consulting your doctor.

 Frequently Asked Questions

-Can Lisinopril cause hair loss on your legs?
+Does low testosterone cause hair loss on legs?

-Does poor circulation cause hair loss on the legs?
+Can dry skin cause hair loss on legs?

 - Thyroid hormone signaling controls hair follicle stem cell function

 - A Descriptive Study of Alopecia Patterns and their Relation to Thyroid Dysfunction